redstrate/Kawari/USAGE.md

 * `!invis: Toggles the hidden GM invisibility mode on or off for your character.`
 * `!unlockaetheryte <on/off> <id>`: Unlock an aetheryte.
 For the first parameter, the literal words are required.
 * `!teri <id>`: Changes to the specified territory.
+* `!finishevent`: Forcefully finishes the current event, useful if the script has an error and you're stuck talking to something.

 ### GM commands